 Topology and Geometry Seminar

-The topic for our learning seminar this term is characteristic classes.
+The topic for our learning seminar is infinity-categories.
+The first few talks will complete our series on characteristic classes.
 We will also have occasional invited research talks over Zoom.

 Zoom Link: https://uregina-ca.zoom.us/j/97896109097?pwd=RkI2UkZsMlYyZTBzejhEY1R4RCt4Zz09